Vyanktesh Vishnu Dravid: Early life

 Dravid was born on 10 August 1913, in Aligarh, British Raj.
 His parents were Vishnu and Lakshmibai.
 They came from a South Indian Brahman family, which had been assimilated into Marathi culture in Nagpur.
 They had been traditionally orthodox but adapted to modernization.

 Dravid obtained a B.Sc. degree from Victoria College in Gwalior in 1934.
 He worked at the Institute of Plant Industry in Indore.
 Dravid was introduced to labour organising through his maternal uncle N.H.
 Dravid, who was the leader of the Textile Labour Association in Indore.
 N.H.
 Dravid was a disciple of Gulzarilal Nanda and Khandubhai Kasanji Desai.
 N.H.
 Dravid recommended his nephew to go to Ahmedabad for a political apprenticeship there in the labour movement.
 In 1937 V.V.
-Dravid went to Ahmedabad, were he worked for the Textile Labour Association under the tutelage of Gulzarilal Nanda.
+Dravid went to Ahmedabad, where he worked for the Textile Labour Association under the tutelage of Gulzarilal Nanda.
 Dravid played a key role in the Indore Textile Inquiry Committee.